IEA-Paris/PPIAS/content/authors/v/vera-valdes.md

   University and CREATES, where he is currently affiliated as a Research Fellow.

-  His research interests are ec
+  His research interests are e
 firstname: J. Eduardo
 issue:
   - content/issues/WPRN21.md